microsoft/code-with-engineering-playbook/docs/code-reviews/pull-request-template.md

 > - When you want to share long logs upload to:
 >  `(StorageAccount)/pr-support/attachments/(PR Number)/(yourFiles) using [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)` or [portal.azure.com](https://portal.azure.com) and insert the link here.

-## Other information or known dependencies
+## Other Information or Known Dependencies

 ---